Amplenote allows you to invoke an "Express Link" dialog by typing

 Any note that is linked to keeps an index of who linked to it, and the context around that inbound link

-[ hotkey to link a selected word/phrase (optionally with the current note's tag context)
+[ hotkey to link a selected word/phrase (optionally including the current note's tags)

 You can also link to a new or existing note using the